wernsey/chip8/README.md

 * Apparently there are CHIP-8 interpreters out there that don't use the standard 64x32 and 128x64 resolutions, but I don't support those.
 * As far as I can tell, there is not much in terms of standard timings on CHIP-8 implementations.
 My implementation follows the notes in [12] - The interpreter refreshes the screen at 60 frames per second, and 10 instructions are executed during each frame.

-## Win32/GDI implementation

-At the moment, only a Windows version that uses a simple hook around the Win32 GDI is available.
-A cross-platform version that uses SDL is on my *TODO* list.

-* `gdi.h` and `gdi.c` is a simple Win32/GDI game framework that wraps around Windows GDI without any third party dependencies.
-* `bmp.h` and `bmp.c` (together with the `fonts/` directory) is used to draw and manipulate the bitmap graphics.
-See also https://github.com/wernsey/bitmap
-* `render.c` implements the `init_game()`, `deinit_game()` and `render()` functions that `gdi.c` requires - it forms the core of the implementation and demonstrates how the interpreter's API works.

-`gdi.c` implements a `WinMain` function with the main Win32 events processing loop.
-It binds the window's GDI context to a `Bitmap` object so that a render function can draw onto it and fires off periodic `WM_PAINT` messages which calls the `render()` function to draw the screen.

-The `render()` function checks the keyboard and executes the interpreter a couple of times by calling `c8_step()` and redraws the screen if it changed.

-The implementation features a rudimentary debugger: Press F5 to pause a running game.
-The program counter and the current instruction will be displayed at the bottom of the screen, along with the values of the 16 Vx registers.
-Press F6 to step through the program to the next instruction and F8 to resume the program.

 ## References

 * [1] https://en.wikipedia.org/wiki/CHIP-8